-To our knowledge, we are the only concrete pumping company in the U.S. and the U.K. with a comprehensive, active safety program, including an in-house corporate safety department and a designated safety trainer at each branch.
-As part of our safety management program, we actively track key safety performance indicators at each branch location to monitor safety performance and take corrective action when needed.
+We maintain an active safety program, including an in-house corporate safety department and a designated safety trainer at each branch.
+As part of our safety management program, we track key safety performance indicators at each branch location to monitor safety performance and seek to implement corrective actions when needed.
 Over the last two years, our Total Recordable Incident Rate ("TRIR") has remained better than industry averages.